grkblood13/m3u-builder/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

 Node.js is the only requirement to run m3u-builder.
-The following instructions are OS specific ways to install Node.js
+The following instructions are OS specific ways to install Node.js.

-WINDOWS:
+Windows:

 [Download](https://nodejs.org/en/download/) from official Node.js site and run the Windows installer.

-DEBIAN-BASED LINUX:
+Debian-based Linux:

 Launch a terminal window and run `apt-get install nodejs`

-YUM-BASED LINUX:
+YUM-based Linux:

 Launch a terminal window and run `yum install nodejs`

 ### Installing

-WINDOWS:
+Windows:

 Launch the Node.js command prompt and run `npm install m3u-builder -g`

-LINUX:
+Linux:

 Launch a terminal window and run `sudo npm install m3u-builder -g`